geogardenclub/geogardenclub.github.io/docs/user-guide/get-started/home.md

 The Drawer is your "site map" to the app.
 It provides access to all of the top-level screens in the app.

-Note that if you click on a screen name in the Drawer, and nothing happens, it's because you are already on that screen.
-Just click outside the Drawer to reveal the screen.
+Note that if you tap on a screen name in the Drawer, and nothing happens, it's because you are already on that screen.
+Just tap outside the Drawer to reveal the screen.

 Let's now get to the most important concept in the GeoGardenClub app: gardens!